ardhi/dobo/wiki/GETTING-STARTED.md

 Here is some basic knowledge about Dobo you need to be familiar with:

 - All record-related actions mimic REST API methods: *find* records, *get* a particular record by its ID, *create* a new record, *update* an existing record by ID and payload, and *remove* an existing record by its ID.
-- A Dobo model requires a predefined schema.
-Even if you use a NoSQL database, you still need to write a schema.
+- A Dobo model requires a predefined model.
+Even if you use a NoSQL database, you still need to write a model.
 - There are two main groups of methods to be familiar with:
   - ```dobo.model{Action}``` methods manage everything related to model management, such as table creation or deletion.
   - ```dobo.record{Action}``` methods handle record manipulation.